 3. Dynamic Characters

 Esperanza undergoes a huge transformation internally as well as outwardly throughout the book.
-The novel starts of by introducing Esperanza as a well-loved daughter of a wealthy vineyard-owner.
+The novel starts off by introducing Esperanza as a well-loved daughter of a wealthy vineyard owner.
 Her father threw a fiesta for her birthday every year.
-He and the servants would sing underneath her window on her birthday as if she was a queen.
+He and the servants would sing underneath her window on her birthday as if she were a queen.
 She was gifted with porcelain dolls and ornate buffets.
-Then, all in the matter of a couple of weeks, her world is turned upside down.
+Then, in a matter of a couple of weeks, her world is turned upside down.
 She loses her father, loses her comfortable and wealthy lifestyle, and must move to a migrant farm camp in California.
 Her once large bed is now a dingy mattress on the floor.

 Esperanza is a perfect example of a dynamic character.
 She faces life without a personal servant to cater to her.
 In addition, Esperanza is given chores for the first time.
 She is humbled beyond belief.
 Plus, she is forced to take on actual jobs once her mother falls ill.
 She physically changes her appearance, wearing old worn-out clothes, and putting her hair in a long braid, making it easier for her working life.